mailwatch/mailwatch-docs/_posts/upgrading-rc5.md

 - Copy conf.php.example to conf.php and edit the file to suit your configuration.

 - Replace MailWatch.pm, SQLBlackWhiteList.pm and SQLSpamSettings.pm with new version
-  from MailScanner_perl_scripts and set database connection settings.
+  from MailScanner_perl_scripts and set database connection settings in MailWatch-DB.pm if not already done.

 - Install the files in tools/Cron_jobs following INSTALL doc.

-- Install the file in tools/MailWatch_queue following INSTALL doc.
+- Install the file in tools/Sendmail-Exim_queue following INSTALL doc.

 - Install optional files in tools to suit your MTA (Postfix_relay or Sendmail_relay) following INSTALL doc.

+- Install the file mailwatch in tool/sudo following INSTALL doc.

 - Run upgrade.php to update database schema.
 Look for errors and correct them if needed.